CLS and Toronto General Hospital Continue Clinical Trial Collaboration Regarding MRI-Guided Laser Ablation Treatment of Prostate Cancer

 BACKGROUND: Men diagnosed with localized low-to-intermediate risk prostate cancer and with a significant life expectancy are usually offered the choice of two broad therapeutic options, either active treatment with surgery or irradiation with high risk of side effects.

 Using its localizing strength, MRI has increased opportunities in management of prostate cancer.
-Additionally, MR thermometry allows real time, peri-procedural monitoring to ensure selective and adequate tumour ablation.
+Additionally, MR thermometry allows real time, peri-procedural monitoring to ensure selective and adequate tumor ablation.

 Focal therapy (FT) for prostate cancer (PCa) reduces functional complications with promising oncological results.
 Magnetic resonance image (MRI)-guided Focal Laser Ablation (MRgFLA) potentially maximizes precision.
 In this Phase II study, non water cooled 1064nm diode laser fibers were used for ablation.